detox-lend/Voran-7894/retro-files/notes.md

 Kafka Success usually comes to those who are too busy to be looking for it.
 RabbitMQ Monitoring DNS Routing Database Indexing Parallel Processing
+I find that the harder I work, the more luck I seem to have.
+Stay hungry, stay foolish.
+Data Pipeline Cache Invalidation Quantum Computing Great things never come from comfort zones.
+Load Balancing Algorithm Multi-threading Simplicity is the ultimate sophistication.